rgsommer777/05-Homework/README.md

 ## My Approach
 1. Use jquery to replicate elements for text entry blocks and save buttons.
+First build the rows, then text blocks, then buttons.
 2. Use classes to color code the text entry blocks based on comparison of current hour to moment.js. (past, present, future).
-3. Save entries by line using an object (storedEntries) to enable persistance on refresh
+3. Save entries by line using an object (storedEntries) to enable persistance on refresh.